 - Where we are relying on your consent to process your personal data, you can withdraw your consent to our processing of your personal data at any time.
 You can do this by contacting us at email@example.com.
 In certain circumstances, we can process your personal data without your consent in line with the lawful processing requirements in GDPR.
 These include (amongst other reasons) where processing is necessary to carry out a contractual obligation between us, to comply with a legal obligation, or to protect your vital interests.

 - Ask us to rectify inaccurate or incomplete personal data.
-We would seek to rectify the data as soon as possible and usually within one month, unless the request is complex.
+We would seek to rectify the data as soon as possible and usually within one calendar month, unless the request is complex.

 - Ask us to erase your personal data.
 This is commonly referred to as the right to be forgotten.
 This right is only applicable where there is no compelling reason for the continued processing of your personal data.
 There are some circumstances where this right to erasure does not apply and in such cases, we would notify you of the reason(s) why we need to retain your personal data (unless prevented to do so by law).

 - Restrict processing of your personal data where, for example, the data is inaccurate, being processed unlawfully or where the data is no longer relevant to the specific purpose for processing.
 In such cases, we would retain the data but we would not process it further without your consent, or if processing your data is for establishing, exercising or defending a legal claim, or for the protection of rights of other individuals, or for public interest reasons.
 In such circumstances, we would let you know that we intend to lift the restriction on processing your personal data.

 - Request access to your personal data via a subject access request.
 Your request should be made to us in writing by e-mail to firstname.lastname@example.org and we may ask you for proof of your identity before providing you with the data.
 There is usually no fee for making such a request.
 However, in limited circumstances, we can charge an administrative fee (which will be based on the administrative cost of providing the information).